BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 #Conclusions and Future Directions

 This thesis demonstrates that architecture-independent features are sufficient to characterize codes and to predict performance so as to schedule the optimal device.
-We proposed an extended benchmark suite which supports diverse accelerators, and demonstrated the performance of these devices over a large number of codes / kernels.
+We proposed an extended benchmark suite which supports diverse accelerators and demonstrated the performance of these devices over a large number of codes/kernels.
 We developed the Architecture-Independent Workload Characterization Tool (AIWC) to examine the structural characteristics, the degree of optimization and constraints of the implementation of kernels to offer an understanding of the algorithm without having to consider the hardware.
 Finally, we used these AIWC metrics to identify the most suitable device using a predictive regression model.